Domino's Pizza Group: Labour issues

 In September 2007, the current affairs programme Newsnight reported on the alleged poor treatment of Domino's Pizza employees.

 Some of the deductions made by the company included the costs of insuring the cars used to deliver pizzas, and one worker was deducted all her wages for the first week of work because the franchise designated it "unpaid training".
 Then CEO, Stephen Hemsley, denied that such issues were systemic within the franchise network.

 Domino's Pizza Group's operations in the United Kingdom extensively use zero-hour contracts.

 Sponsorship

-Domino's Pizza was the sponsor of episodes of The Simpsons on Sky1 between 1998 to 2008.
+Domino's Pizza was the sponsor of episodes of The Simpsons on Sky1 between 1998 and 2008.
 In July 2007, Ofcom introduced a ban on fast food advertising, around programmes aimed at under sixteens.
 This resulted in the advertising being dropped for a brief period, but later resumed.
 In April 2008, when reintroduced, the advertising subsequently became more brand focused, rather than promoting specific products.
 In October 2008, the company announced that its sponsorship of the show would come to an end.

 Domino's has also sponsored the second, third and fourth series of Britain's Got Talent.
 Orders received on the night of the 2008 Final were around a third above those of a typical Saturday night.
 In June 2011, Domino's sponsored Red or Black?, a new game show presented by Ant and Dec.
 In December 2016 it became the sponsor of The Voice UK.